bxvs888/vue3-turbo-component-lib-template/README.md

 **English** | [简体中文](./README.zh-CN.md)

-# A Monorepo Component Library Template Project Based on Turbo, Vue3.5+, and TypeScript5+, Helping to Quickly Build Your Own Component Library🚀
+# A Monorepo Component Library Template Project Based on Turbo, Vue3.5+, and TypeScript5+, Helping to Quickly Build Your Own/Enterprise-Level Component Library🚀

 This is a modern component library template based on `Turborepo + Vue 3.5 + TypeScript`, using Monorepo architecture to manage multiple packages, covering ESLint, Prettier, Stylelint, Commitlint + Husky + Lint-Staged, and TypeScript project specification configuration.
-This template provides a complete development environment, aiming to allow developers to focus on component development without worrying about the complexity of underlying configuration, helping to quickly build their own component library.
+This template provides a complete development environment, aiming to allow developers to focus on component development without worrying about the complexity of underlying configuration, helping to quickly build your own/enterprise-level component library (with detailed step-by-step comments included~).

 ## ✨ Features